About our Branch

 For the Joy of Singing Group

-The Group meets at Elland Golf Club, on Mondays from 11am - 12.30pm, under the direction of Emma Baylin from "Shared Harmony."
-We ask those that attend regularly to pay £10 per month towards this class, by standing order, otherwise the cost (per week) is £3 per person.
+The Group meets at Elland Golf Club, on Mondays from 11am - 12.30pm, under the direction of Emma Baylin from "Shared Harmonies."
+We ask those that attend to contribute £3 (per week) to help cover the costs of these sessions.

 Please contact Eileen on 01422 373566 or Anne on 01422 253368 for further details.

-Held at the Maurice Jagger Centre, Lister Lane, Halifax.
+Held at the Maurice Jagger Centre, Lister Street, Halifax.
 HX1 1UZ

 Most Mondays 10.15am -11.15am Tai Chi